fullsmartdev/google-api-ruby-client/README.md

 However, some APIs support batch uploads.
 To upload multiple files in a batch, use the `batch_upload` method instead.
 Batch uploads should only be used when uploading multiple small files.
-For large files, upload files individually to take advantage of the libraries built-in reusmable upload support.
+For large files, upload files individually to take advantage of the libraries built-in resumable upload support.

 ### Hashes